Spine and Back Pain

-At Southwest Scoliosis Institute, we have a team of board-certified and fellowship-trained doctors, Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD.
+At Southwest Scoliosis and Spine Institute, we have a team of board-certified and fellowship-trained doctors, Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD.
 They have a lot of experience in treating and diagnosing spine and back pain.
 To ensure a better quality of life, they effectively diagnose and manage your unique condition.
 In addition, our physicians have been voted the best back doctors by D Magazine for many years.
-Furthermore, we have two spine centers, one in Dallas and the other in Plano, TX.
+Furthermore, we have three spine centers, one in Dallas, one in Plano, and one in Frisco, TX.
 Please check out our location page to see your closest “spine surgeon near me” and make an appointment to discuss your back pain.

 Anatomy of the Spine and Back

 The cervical spine supports the weight of the head.
 While providing safe passage for the nerves connecting the brain to the rest of the body through the spinal column.
 The cervical spine is vulnerable to injuries involving neck strains and car accidents.

 This part of the spine has a limited range of movement.
 The rib cage attaches to this section of the spine.
 Additionally, the rib’s primary function is to protect vital organs of the thoracic region of the body and provide resilience and structural support to the upper back as well.

 The lumbar spine carries the weight of the upper body.
 After years of wear and tear from properly and improperly lifting heavy objects, degeneration can occur.
 The lumbar spine also performs the most motion making it easily injured.

 This region is located at the very bottom of the spine.
 Because of its location, It gets wear and tear from twisting and heavy lifting — causing pain over time.